The north wind doth blow and we shall have snow, and what will poor robin do then? (Poor thing.)

-You deserve better.
-You deserve genuinely good, often great food at places all along the trip that (1) are good, (2) are locally owned (no chains!), (3) are no more than 15 minutes off I-95, and (4) that serve the food pretty quickly so you can get on your way again.
+You deserve better, much better.
+You deserve places to eat that (1) are really good, (2) are locally owned (no chains!), (3) are no more than 15 minutes off I-95, and (4) that serve the food pretty quickly so you can get on your way again.
 And here they are, presented in order from north to south.
 You can project where you might be getting hungry and where you might want to spend the night, and hone in on places in that region.
 Some folks keep a hard copy of this post in the glove compartment, just in case.
 Just sayin’.

-For those bypassing Washington from the north, 2fifty Texas BBQ is a great place with sensational brisket just 15 minutes down US 1 from the point at which I-95 hits I-495, the infamous Beltway.
-Everything else is very good, too.
+For those bypassing Washington from the north on the dread Beltway — and some people choose to skirt Washington and take US 301 and reconnect with I-95 in Virginia — the Beltway takes you to 2fifty Texas BBQ is a truly great place with sensational brisket just 15 minutes down US 1 from the point at which I-95 hits I-495, the infamous Beltway.
+Everything else is very tasty, too, especially their sausage.
 Check for updates on hours, as their hours have been expanding, to Wednesday-Sunday at last report.

 First, a warning: aggressive Virginia State Troopers lurk between DC and Richmond, and farther south local law enforcement generates much revenue around Emporia.

 The first city after Washington is Fredericksburg, and an old favorite barbecue place that fell into decline has been reborn and the food has been upgraded by new owner Matt Deaton.
-Allman’s Bar-B-Q now, or once again, has very good barbecue, and it’s about to get even better, with actual pit cookers (rather than offset) that cook barbecue the way the best places in the South cook.
-And Matt will use his experience at the legendary Skylight Inn and Sam Jones BBQ to cook whole hogs.
+Allman’s Bar-B-Q now, or once again, has delicious barbecue, and it’s about to get even better, with actual pit cookers (rather than offset) that cook barbecue the way the best places in the South cook.

 If you can, you should save your powder, and perhaps spend the night, to have a big old meal at ZZQ Texas Craft Barbecue.
 The brisket is just sensational, and ZZQ’s a top contender for the best brisket in the East.
 The rest of the menu also is top notch.

-The next good opportunity is across the North Carolina line just before you hit Rocky Mount.
+The first opportunity is just across the North Carolina line just before you hit Rocky Mount.
 Take the Dortches exit and go to Smith’s Red and White and pick up some of their sensational air dried sausage.
-You don’t need to refrigerate it, so why not?
-And what the heck is air dried sausage?
+You don’t need to refrigerate it, or at least not in the same way as regular sausage, so why not?
+What the heck is air dried sausage?
 Read this.
 Next door is a meat and three that I hear is very good, but I’ve never eaten there.
 Lots of people spend the night in Rocky Mount, which has a zillion motels.
 If you do, head over toward Nashville to the Oak Level Cafe for a breakfast biscuit that you’ll tell friends back home about for years.

 Back to the road.
 Not far south of Rocky Mount is Wilson, North Carolina, long a regular stop for us.
 Nancy, Liza, and I are big fans of Parker’s Barbecue.

 Parker’s has wonderful, wonderful corn sticks.
 If you haven’t tried corn sticks, definitely stop at Parker’s.
-Parker’s also has outstanding fried chicken, and their barbecue tastes very good, even though it isn’t cooked with wood only any more.
-Parker’s barbecue sauce is one of the best sauces around.
-It helps the pork a lot, and also really perks up the Brunswick Stew.
+Parker’s also has exceptional fried chicken, and their barbecue tastes very good, even though it isn’t cooked with wood only any more.
+Parker’s barbecue sauce is one of the best sauces around, and it helps the pork a lot.
+It also really perks up the Brunswick Stew.
 The prices are shockingly low.
 Even better, Parker’s has a very homey feel, and that’s especially nice on a long trip.
-For the local competition (And for some fried gizzards), head over to Marty’s, a favorite of my ex-Wilson cousins.
+For the local competition (and for some fried gizzards and chicken pastry), head over to Marty’s, a favorite of my ex-Wilson cousins.

 Wilson can be a great place to stop for the night.
 You can have a great, great steak at the Beefmastor, and the tailgating there while people wait for a table is an experience not to be missed.
-In the morning have a cat head breakfast biscuit at Flo’s before you get back on the road.
-The pork tenderloin biscuit is legendary.
+In the morning have a cat head breakfast biscuit at Flo’s before you get back on 95.
+Their pork tenderloin biscuit is legendary.

 Down the highway, you come to Smithfield and White Swan Bar-B-Q & Fried Chicken.
 There are two locations on Smithfield, one close to the highway and the other 14 minutes away in a gas station, so you have to pick between convenience and atmosphere.
 I haven’t tried White Swan, but I hear it’s good, and they get extra respect because their barbecue is at play in the Barbecue Bowl.
 If Gardner-Webb wins the football game, everyone eats White Swan barbecue.
 If Campbell wins, everyone gets barbecue from the truly wonderful Red Bridges.
 There’s also an attractive trophy.

-A good, actually great place is Schuler’s Bar-B-Que, just across the South Carolina line.
-Shuler’s is an outstanding place to stop for lunch and for a break.
+Schuler’s Bar-B-Que, just across the South Carolina line, serves what may be the best barbecue South Carolina, and it’s an outstanding place to stop for lunch and for a break.
 Take exit 181A for Hwy 38/Latta and, just past the old cotton press on the right, you’ll notice a huge American flag.
 That’s Shuler’s.
 You can go through the buffet, on which the barbecue (with the best mustard based sauce I’ve ever tasted), fried chicken, and many, many other foods are kept fresh and hot.
 You can also order a la carte.
 Either way, the food is excellent.